 Do Invest in the Shower

-In recent years, the popularity of beautiful but impractical Roman tubs has waned, mainly because most homeowners rarely—if ever—bathe in them.
-Instead, consider using the space currently occupied by your tub to create a luxurious walk-in shower that you will use and enjoy every single day.
-What’s more, a large, low-threshold shower stall with built-in seating and handy grab bars offers easy access and universal use, which are important considerations if you would like to enhance the safety of your bathroom in order to age in place.
+In recent years, the popularity of beautiful Roman tubs has waned, mainly because most homeowners rarely—if ever—bathe in them.
+Instead, consider using the space currently occupied by your tub to create a luxurious walk-in shower that you will use and enjoy every day.
+Most contemporary walk-in shower systems are crafted from durable, low-maintenance materials that will sustain years of daily use, for an on-trend bathroom upgrade that will serve you well into the future.

 Don’t Forget About Water Usage

-Modern bathroom fixtures are much more water-efficient than their counterparts of yesteryear.
-But, a fully tricked-out shower with body sprays, multiple showerheads, and steam generators can potentially increase your water usage.
-Additionally, your bathroom’s existing drain and plumbing lines—as well as your water heater—might require an upgrade as well.
+Modern bathroom fixtures are much more water-efficient than their counterparts.
+That said, a fully tricked-out shower with multiple showerheads and steam generators can potentially increase your water usage.
+Additionally, these luxury upgrades often require extensive plumbing work to existing drains—as well as to your water heater—increasing the risk for potential plumbing mishaps and future leaks.

 Do Make Room on the Vanity

 While the “his-and-hers” double-sink configuration was all the rage in the past, many of today’s homeowners find that it makes more sense to have a single sink with more counter space.
-After all, grooming is your main task at the vanity, so it’s convenient to have plenty of surface area to put things down.
+After all, grooming is your main task at the vanity, so it’s generally more convenient to prioritize surface area over dual sinks.
 This also eliminates the expenses associated with installing a second sink and faucet during a bathroom remodel.

 Don’t Choose Impractical Materials

-For more bathroom renovation tips, click here to find an authorized BathWraps dealer near you.
+For more bathroom renovation tips explore our blog or click here to find an authorized BathWraps dealer near you.